Unlocking Your Brand's Potential with Customer Psychology and Avatars: Event Recap

 Why You Should be Using a Customer Avatar?

-During the webinar, Kathryn used the perfect analogy to describe marketing without personalisation, she said:
+During the webinar, a perfect analogy was used to describe marketing without personalisation:

 “If you’re in a crowded room and scream, ‘Hey everyone, look here!’ it’s unlikely everyone will look.